 Long-term treatment

 Some antiseizure medications are known to affect bone density over time.
-This can increase risk of fractures.
+This can increase your risk of bone fractures.

 As knowledge increases and new medications become available your epilepsy treatments can be reviewed so you have the best medication available for your epilepsy type.